 Rabbi David Levy Reiner

-from Temple Beth-El in Geneva, NY, as well as the
+served Temple Beth-El in Geneva, NY, and as Hillel campus

-Graduating cum laude from the University of Rochester,
+graduate of the University of Rochester, Rabbi Reiner

-Rabbi David earned the highest honors from the
+earned the highest honors from the Department of Religion

-Department of Religion and Classics and was ordained at
+and Classics and was ordained at Hebrew Union College-

-Cincinnati, from which he also received a Master of Arts
+he also received a Master of Arts in Hebrew Letters.

 An enthusiastic and kindhearted man, Rabbi Reiner is

-He is the son of Rabbi Fred N. Reiner, Rabbi Emeritus of
+Rabbi Reiner is the son of Rabbi Fred N. Reiner, Rabbi

-Temple Sinai in Washington, DC and the late Dr. Sherry
+Emeritus of Temple Sinai in Washington, DC and the late

-Levy-Reiner who for many years was the Development
+Dr. Sherry Levy-Reiner who for many years was the

-Director at the Religious Action Center of the Union for
+Development Director at the Religious Action Center of

 To contact Rabbi Reiner: